Rich Naruszewicz was interviewed by PortSide NewYork's Jenny Kane in 2014.

 Synopsis of Interview

-(times are approximate, text is not word-for-word but provides a gist of the audio recording - at bottom of page)
+(times are approximate, text is not word-for-word but provides a gist of the audio recording)

 I work in NY Harbor — will be my 36th year.
 Right now I’m a captain on an oil tanker that refuels pretty much anything with diesel fuel.
 I started in 1978 entry level, as ordinary seaman, deckhand, and now I’m a captain.